Egypt turmoil hits travel firms as European shares flatline

 Travel firms were not the only companies affected by the violence in Egypt.

-The pan-European FTSEurofirst 300 index, which fell 1 percent on Thursday in its biggest one-day drop in six weeks, closed up 3.64 points at 1,231.43.
+The pan-European FTSEurofirst 300 index, which fell 1 percent on Thursday in its biggest one-day drop in six weeks, was up 2.34 points at 1,230.13 by 1446 GMT.
 It was flat on the week.

 MAERSK SHARES JUMP